-- Housing development that considers the needs of older people including housing stock, design, access and community connectedness - Sufficient social housing stock for older people - Accessible information for older people on housing options and housing support options
+- 5.1 Housing planning and development that considers the needs of older people including housing stock, design, access and community connectedness - 5.2 Sufficient social housing stock for older people

-15GOAL SIX: PLACES, SPACES AND ACTIVITIES
+16GOAL SIX: PLACES, SPACES AND ACTIVITIES

-Places, spaces and activities are safe, affordable and provide fun and enjoyable choices for older people.
+Places, spaces and activities are safe, affordable and provide fun and enjoyable choices for older people

-15.1 PLACES, SPACES AND ACTIVITIES OVERVIEW
+16.1 PLACES, SPACES AND ACTIVITIES OVERVIEW

-Older people enjoy and are over-whelmingly attracted to the Wairarapa for its climate, sense of community, affordability and environment.
+Older people enjoy and are overwhelmingly attracted to the Wairarapa for its climate, sense of community, affordability and environment.
 An important aspect of this, is the extensive network of parks and public spaces in the Wairarapa that are owned and managed by the District Councils.
 Older adults are deeply appreciative of these facilities and enjoy local recreation, events and opportunities and many volunteer.
-Some groups (eg Māori) were less likely to have knowledge of opportunities and therefore less likely to participate.
+Consultation indicated that some groups (eg Māori) were less likely to have knowledge of opportunities and therefore less likely to participate.

-Areas of dissatisfaction included accessible journeys, seating, and toilets, parking, dog walking areas, signage and information.
+Areas of dissatisfaction included accessible journeys, seating, toilets, parking, dog walking areas, signage and information.

 Residents outside of Masterton and especially in rural areas, often requested better access to transport options or mobile services of all kinds.
-An increasing population will also required increased investment and protection of public spaces and places.
+A growing population will also require increased investment and protection of public spaces and places.